 Won and led $50 million contract with US Dept. of Energy to examine policies on disposal of nuclear waste in response to Federal Environmental laws such under EPA and the Nuclear Regulatory Authority

-Won and led $10 million contract with USEPA for environmental support services for EPA Region1 including field studies and policy studies on wetland development
+Won and led $10 million contract with USEPA for environmental support services for EPA Region1 including field studies and policy studies on wetland development.

 Won and led $12 million contract with USEPA for support for Headquarters on NEPA (environmental reviews) of all other Federal Departments as required under the Council for Environmental Quality

-Won and led $18 million contract with USAID for economic development in Senegal – which included building new laboratories, training personnel in scientific and IT skills, organizational skills such as running heavy equipment company and managing agriculture issues such as soils, crops and pesticides
+Won and led $18 million contract with USAID for economic development in Senegal – which included building new laboratories, training personnel in scientific and IT skills, organizational skills such as running heavy equipment company and managing agriculture issues such as soils, crops and pesticides.

 Supported contract to USDOD for management services at Ft.
-Riley, including waste management, golf course maintenance storage of toxic materials (including paint) and pertinent aspects of underground water pollution from fuel storage
+Riley, including waste management, golf course maintenance storage of toxic materials (including paint) and pertinent aspects of underground water pollution from fuel storage.

 Won, performed and delivered studies and field tests in over 100 consultancies in 30 countries on energy, agriculture and government program organization (clients included USAID, World Bank, Asian Development Bank, African Development Bank, USCOE)